ScriptFUSION/Porter/README.md

 Porter's asynchronous API mirrors the synchronous one with similar method names but different signatures.

 * `importAsync(AsyncImportSpecification): AsyncPorterRecords|CountableAsyncPorterRecords` &ndash; Imports one or more records asynchronously from the resource contained in the specified asynchronous import specification.
-* `importOneAsync(AsyncImportSpecification): Promise` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.
+* `importOneAsync(AsyncImportSpecification): Promise<array>` &ndash; Imports one record from the resource contained in the specified asynchronous import specification.

 Overview
 --------